tz-hiring/frontend-engineer/README.md

  If you have any questions or need further clarification, feel free to reach out to us.
 Have fun and good luck!

 ## Instructions
 Please go to the **Assessment** page in the Figma link above.
 The assessment contains 5 steps, each with an increasing level of complexity.
+The first step is mandatory; you may choose which (if any) of the optional tasks to complete if you have additional time after completing this step.
 Please note we are only concerned with the `Card` component.

 **1. Mandatory Task**: Build the `Card` as specified in the design.